tensorflow/tfjs-website/source/tutorials/model-save-load.md

 The string that follows the `downloads://` scheme is a prefix for the names of files that will be downloaded.
-For example, the line `model.save('downloads://my-model-1')` will cause two files sharing the same filename prefix to be downloaded from the browser (note: some browsers require users to grant permissions before more than one file can be downloaded at the same time.):
+For example, the line `model.save('downloads://my-model-1')` will cause the browser to download two files sharing the same filename prefix:

   1. A text JSON file named `my-model-1.json`, which carries the topology of the model in its `modelTopology` field and a manifest of weights in its `weightsManifest` field.
   2. A binary file carrying the weight values named `my-model-1.weights.bin`.

+Note: some browsers require users to grant permissions before more than one file can be downloaded at the same time.

 These two files are in the same format as the artifacts converted from Keras HDF5 files by [tensorflowjs converter](https://pypi.org/project/tensorflowjs/).